dakusui/fruitjuice/README.md

 ```

-Please refer to API reference[0], which contains explanation about internal mechanism of
+Please refer to API reference[[0]], which explains external specification and
-the Fruit-juice framework.
+design of the Fruit-juice framework.

 # References
 * [0] "API reference"